- Date

 Changes in the global supply chain

-- Global supply chains are facing disruptive trends such as nearshoring, regionalization, and changes in total cost models.
-E-commerce and digitalization are affecting the holistic approach to hinterland and corridor development.
+- Global supply chains are facing disruptive trends such as nearshoring, regionalization and changes in total cost models.
+E-commerce and digitalization are also affecting the holistic approach to hinterland and corridor development.

 Regional evolutions in port development